 - Find the best price and buy in bulk.

 - Use what you have wisely, and don’t waste ingredients.

 Einkorn isn’t a magic pill that will make ALL your gluten issues disappear, but it very well might be the perfect wheat for families who struggle with gluten sensitivity or intolerance.
-Just think, homemade biscuits or rosemary olive oil bread could really be that easy with just a simple switch of flour!
+Just think, Homemade Biscuits, Rosemary Olive Oil Bread, or Two-Ingredient Mini Bagels could really be that easy with just a simple switch of flour!

 What recipes can I use Einkorn flour in?

 You can use Einkorn flour in any baked goods recipe that calls for wheat.
 From pie crust to waffles, to biscuits, to pancakes, to bread, and pizza dough!

 Einkorn does absorb liquides more slowly so you may need to adjust your recipe to use less liquid or more flour to get the right consistency.
 Most of my recipes using Einkorn flour will give adjustments as needed.